lisigg1998/15-466-f21-base1/README.md

 (Just like in Sekiro: if you multi-click defense button in a very short period, your i-frames will be shortened.
 If you hold the defense button, it is not a deflection and you may still bear damages.)
 When you successfully deflect a bullet, you gain 1 score.
 When you get hit, you lose 1 health.
-The goal is to deflect bullets as many as possible, and do not lose all 3 healths.
+The goal is to deflect bullets as many as possible within 60 seconds, and do not lose all 3 healths.

 Sources:
 https://github.com/ericeschnei/15-466-f20-base1, asset tiles 0-14, and how to organize them in PPU466.